danube-messaging/danube/danube-admin-gateway/README.md

 ### GET /ui/v1/cluster
 Cluster overview: all brokers with roles and aggregated metrics (topics owned, RPC totals, etc.).

+### GET /ui/v1/topics
+Cluster-wide topics summary aggregated from Prometheus.
+Returns a list of topics with totals of producers, consumers, and subscriptions across the cluster, plus broker identities.

 ### GET /ui/v1/brokers/{broker_id}
 Detailed broker view: identity, metrics, and list of topics assigned to the broker with producer/consumer counts.